iTaysonLab/jetisteam/README.md

 ## Disclaimer

 This app is using WebUI RPC-like API - but Steam's API is not that complete at all: some features will be completely missing or be incomplete.
 Such as:
-- reviews (heavy relies on HTML parsing because only AJAX API has access to reviews, we can only show user's own reviews)
 - curators and publishers (no API at all)
 - UGC content (can't get user's screenshots/guides without HTML parsing, because native API is locked even if official application OAuth token is used)
 - home screen (no way to get it in one piece, maybe some kind of Steam Deck-styled store is possible with the current API)

+However, some of this stuff could be achieved by using other sources of info - such as internal Web API or Steam3 WS API (messages are totally dependant on this).

-And finally - **this app is not affiated, related, made or allowed by Valve Corporation.
-Please do not write to them about bugs or incorrect behavior of this application**.
+Finally - **this app is not affiliated, related, made or allowed by Valve Corporation.
+Please do not write to them about bugs, incorrect behavior of this application or bans (that should not happen of course).**.

 ## Features

 - Steam Guard code generator/remote auth confirmator (incomplete, see #4 for the mega-issue)
 - Profile screen with dynamic adaptation to your profile theme
-- Library (incomplete)
+- Library
-- Game screen
+- Store page (in development)
-- Notifications (barebones)
+- Notifications
 - Made with Jetpack Compose, Hilt, AndroidX and other fancy/modern stuff!

 ## Credits